openstack/charm-vault/src/README.md

       vault-hacluster/1      active    idle            10.0.0.132                Unit is ready and clustered vault-mysql-router/1   active    idle            10.0.0.132                Unit is ready

+Now that the post-deployment steps have been completed you will most likely want to add a CA certificate to Vault.
+See [Managing TLS certificates][cdg-vault-certs-add] in the [OpenStack Charms Deployment Guide][cdg] for details.

 ## Actions

 This section lists Juju [actions][juju-docs-actions] supported by the charm.